 Birdwatching and Kayaking in Bandon

 Go birdwatching or kayaking (heck, you can do both at the same time).
-Tours are available through such companies as South Coast Tours, or go at it on your own.
-Bandon, Oregon is a great destination for birdwatchers, with a variety of local habitats that attract a wide range of bird species.
+Tours are available through companies like South Coast Tours, or go at it alone.
+Bandon is a great destination for birdwatchers, with a variety of local habitats that attract a wide range of bird species.

 Some popular birding spots in the area include the Bandon Marsh National Wildlife Refuge, which is home to a variety of shorebirds, waterfowl, and raptors, and the Coquille River Estuary, which is a prime spot for viewing bald eagles and other birds of prey.